marcusoftnet/marcusoftnet.github.io/_posts/2016-05-19-some-thoughts-after-lkna16.md

 This touches nicely on another idea that is very strong in the kanban community; metrics and models.
 I'm not personally strong in this, I realised after these days, but it's a strong trend to measure and track your progress and drive your improvements using models, not only the scientific method.

 But where then?
 What is better?
 HA - funny you should ask.
 I don't think I was in a single conversation that didn't end up talking about Why.
 Why are we doing this?
-How can we be more crisp in our communication of our purpose and making sure that everyone in the organisation, or team even, pulls towards the same goal.
+How can we be more crisp in our communication of our purpose and making sure that everyone in the organization, or team even, pulls towards the same goal.
 I think metrics play a vital role here, but you have to use that tool with care since you "might just get what you measure".

 I attended an excellent work shop with my good friend [Christophe Achouiantz](https://twitter.com/ChrisAch) that spoke solely about how to define your purpose and making sure that you progress and improve towards that goal.
 Get his [slides for the workshop from here](http://leanagileprojects.blogspot.com/2016/05/from-good-enough-to-great-workshop.html), powerful stuff: